 “Mr. Wanserski has presented fraud cases and management commentary in my classrooms since 2007.
 What is unique to his background, and therefore of much greater value to my graduate and undergraduate students, is his multiple perspectives.
 He has uncovered and dealt with fraud instances early in his career in audit and staff jobs, as a functional manager in very large public companies (requiring him to testify numerous times), as an executive, and in his roles as a United States Department of Justice-nominated consultant and trustee.
 There is simply no substitute for the multiple levels of perspective he brings to this topic, and I (and my students) have been the beneficiaries of all of them.”

-A.J. and Lynne Land Professor for Teaching Excellence & Associate Professor of Accounting
+John and Wendi Wells Associate Professor for Teaching Excellence, Associate Professor of Accounting